uxlfoundation/oneapi-construction-kit/doc/overview/runtime/driver-requirements.rst

 Error Handling
 --------------

-Requirements of the device driver so that ComputeAorta can recover from a hardware failure without having to power cycle hardware.
+Requirements of the device driver so that the oneAPI Construction Kit can recover from a hardware failure without having to power cycle hardware.

 .. rubric:: Should-Have